Reactive oxygen species in biological systems

 Knowledge of the regulatory mechanisms of photosynthesis and their frequency dependence could in appropriate lighting lead to a greater efficiency of photosynthesis and thus to a greater productivity of plants.

-We published the first results on this topic in renowned journals Plant Physiology, Journal of Experimental Botany, New Phytologist, and Plant, Cell and Environment and we solve ths topic also in a project with acronym DREAM funded by European Innovation Council of Horizon Europe program.
+We published the first results on this topic in renowned journals Plant Physiology, Journal of Experimental Botany, New Phytologist, Plant, Cell and Environment, and Plant Physiology and Biochemistry and we solve this topic also in a project with acronym DREAM funded by European Innovation Council of Horizon Europe program.

 An example of experimental data is presented in the figure below, which shows courses of the output signals (Chl fluorescence, I830, P515) in dependence on the period T of input sine signal (incident light).